-The host university will launch a buddy system, in collaboration with SEA-EU the local student representative, in collaboration with Office or local SEA-EU the international offices will find students to buddy up with SEA-EU students, helping them to integrate seamlessly into the university community.
-It is a way for you to make friends, get to know new cultures and practice languages, and serve as a guide or con-tact for all SEA-EU students when they arrive at the host institution for their academic stay.
+The host university will launch a buddy system, in collaboration with SEA-EU local student representative, in collaboration with Office SEA-EU or local international offices will find students to buddy up with SEA-EU students, helping them to integrate seamlessly into the university community.
+It is a way for you to make friends, get to know new cultures and practice languages, and serve as a guide or con- tact for all SEA-EU students when they arrive at the host institution for their academic stay.

-SEA-EU Buddy System in more detail Orientation Support
+SEA-EU Buddy System in more detail

+Orientation Support